SumiSastri/dev-blogs/docs/Java/lesson5.md

 __Implementation hiding__

+- The implementation of these methods are not visible to other classes
 - Getters - getters return information of the class
 - Setters update, validate and return information of the class after validation and error handling
 - Utility functions are those that enhance modularity of the class methods